-The Group leases leasehold properties and office equipment.
-The leases run for a period of 2 to 22 years.
+The Group leases leasehold properties, plant and machinery, motor vehicles and office equipment.
+The leases run for a period of 1 to 21 years (2019: 2 to 22 years).
 Some leases provide for additional rent payments that are based on changes in local price indices.